syncfusion-content/xamarin-docs/Xamarin/SfButton/Customization.md

 ## Command

-The [`Command`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~Command.html) property is used to associate a command with an instance of a SfButton.[`Command`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~Command.html) property is most often set in the MVVM pattern to bind callbacks back into the ViewModel.
+The [`Command`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~Command.html)  property is used to associate a command with an instance of SfButton.
+This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

 N> Default value is [`null`].